ualbrl973/PaddingOracleAttack/README.md

 1. **Initialization**: The attack begins with a known Initialization Vector (IV) and the ciphertext.
 2. **Brute Force**: For each block, the attack iterates through all 256 possible byte values to identify the correct padding.
 3. **Decryption**: Upon finding the correct padding, the decrypted byte for that block is determined and prepended to the decrypted message.
-4. **Final Output**: After processing all blocks, the final decrypted message is displayed in both hexadecimal and ASCII formats.
+4. **Final Output**: After processing all blocks, the final decrypted message is XOR'ed with the original Initialization Vector to obtain the final plain text in both hexadecimal and ASCII formats.

 ## Usage